← Back to Blog

 Will this company exist in two years?
 Do they have paying customers?
 Is there a real team behind the product, or is it one developer's side project?
 These questions feel awkward to ask, but they're critical.
 Your business processes shouldn't depend on someone else's hobby.

 At Nexmatic, we don't cobble together free tools and hope they keep working.
-Our automation runs on Nexaas — a purpose-built framework designed from the ground up for business-grade automation with security and reliability as foundational requirements, not afterthoughts.
+Every client gets a dedicated virtual server ("workspace") provisioned in Canada by default, running the Nexmatic AI runtime with security and reliability as foundational requirements — not afterthoughts.

 PIPEDA Compliance Built In

 Canadian privacy law isn't something we bolt on after the fact.
-Nexaas is designed with PIPEDA compliance from the start:
+The platform is designed with PIPEDA compliance from the start:

-- Personal information is collected only for stated purposes
+• Personal information is collected only for stated purposes and stays on your VPS

-- Clients can request data export or deletion at any time
+• Clients can request data export or workspace deletion at any time

-- Access to personal information is logged and auditable
+• Every access to personal information is logged in the signed audit trail and auditable

 How to Evaluate Any Automation Provider